LilianCruanes/neo4j_for_django/docs/conventions.md

 <br/>
 <br/>

-2. **Permissions** should always have a codename composed by a CRUD element ("create", "view", "update", "delete") + (optional) a cible + the concerned node models name or the concerned entity name, in lowercase.
+2. **Permissions** should always have a codename composed by a CRUD element ("create", "view", "update", "delete") + (optional) a target + the concerned node models name or the concerned entity name, in lowercase.
                    <br/>
                    Some examples :